Dynamics of magnetoviscous warped discs around compact objects

 \subsection{Low-mass X-ray binaries}

-Even the most stable LMXBs containing a neutron star exhibit some degree of variability \citep{bahdeg23}.
-For example, observations of 4U 1543--624 taken in 2020 reveal that the 0.5--50 keV luminosity was a factor $\gtrsim 2$ weaker than of the peak luminosity during its 2017 brightening \citep{lud21}, while 4U 1705--44 \citep{mun02} and MAXI J0556--332 \citep{page22} have shown intermittent flux increases by factors of order $\sim 10$ from minimum to maximum over multi-year observational campaigns.
-Although the origin of large-amplitude X-ray brightenings is not fully understood, such episodes are likely attributed to enhanced mass-accretion rates \cite[see, e.g.,][]{ing13}.
-Such episodes may be triggered by dynamical instabilities taking place in the disc owing to phenomena associated with the host star(s), such as from non-planar tides \citep{lar96,dogan15}, radiation-reaction due to illumination \citep{pringle96,wij99}, or tearing \citep{lod10,nk12}.
-We consider the latter, especially supported in systems with `outburst' recurrence times that show no evidence of periodicity \citep{phil18}.
+Even the most stable LMXBs containing a neutron star exhibit some degree of variability \cite{bahdeg23}.
+For example, observations of 4U 1543--624 taken in 2020 reveal that the 0.5--50 keV luminosity was a factor $\gtrsim 2$ weaker than of the peak luminosity during its 2017 brightening \cite{lud21}, while 4U 1705--44 \cite{mun02} and MAXI J0556--332 \cite{page22} have shown intermittent flux increases by factors of order $\sim 10$ from minimum to maximum over multi-year observational campaigns.
+Although the origin of large-amplitude X-ray brightenings is not fully understood, such episodes are likely attributed to enhanced mass-accretion rates \cite{ing13}.
+Such episodes may be triggered by dynamical instabilities taking place in the disc owing to phenomena associated with the host star(s), such as from non-planar tides \cite{lar96,dogan15}, radiation-reaction due to illumination \cite{pringle96,wij99}, or tearing \cite{lod10,nk12}.
+We consider the latter, especially supported in systems with `outburst' recurrence times that show no evidence of periodicity \cite{phil18}.